-The Innovation Lab is a type of a maker space that supports academic programs and non-curricular independent projects.
+The engineering and physics building is needed to capitalize on the demand for engineers.
+A Strategic Enrollment Plan has shown this program can increase revenues.
+The goal would be to grow then engineering cohort size from 12 graduates to 24 graduates per year.
 All academic programs could benefit from this space containing woodworking, metal fabrication, 3-D printing, bookbinding, laser cutting, collaboration spaces, etc., to move an idea into physical reality.
-Engineering/physics would be the primary beneficiary as an engineering design lab would be included in this space and is required for program accreditation.
+Engineering and physics would be the primary beneficiary as an engineering design lab would be included in this space and is required for program accreditation.
 They would also gain a computational lab as well as a small room for their satellite project.
 This building could be about 16,000 square feet.
 This project will be funded solely from gifts.
 Current gifts have allowed the design process to begin.
 Significant inner parking will need to be relocated because of this project.

-111. Tennis Bubble

-Replace Tennis Bubble with hard structure.
-Tennis Bubble has had numerous repairs and has outlived its useful life.

-112. Lower Hawthorne Hall Parking

-Because of the construction of the Innovation Lab parking will need to be relocated to the lower Hawthorne Hall field.
-This will accommodate about 75 spaces.

-113. Counseling Center Addition

-Add four office spaces and a relaxation center.
-Also, modify existing bathrooms in east wing to ADA specifications.
+- 113. Replace Tennis Bubble with hard structure.
+Tennis Bubble has had numerous repairs and has outlived its useful life. - 114.
+Lower Hawthorne Hall Parking Because of the construction of the engineering and physics building, parking will need to be relocated to the lower Hawthorne Hall field.
+This will accommodate about 75 spaces. - 115.
+Counseling Center Addition Add four office spaces and a Relaxation Center.
+Also, modify existing bathrooms in east wing to ADA specifications. - 116.
+An 8,000 sq. ft greenhouse is planned for biology and facilities services grounds.
+The space is designed with a common head house and a side for biology research and the other side planned for facilities services grounds.
+The biology side has been made possible mostly by a generous gift and the facilities services side is to replace the greenhouse that was razed when the former facilities services site was cleared for the Health Sciences Building.
+There will be space for a nursery just outside the greenhouse.

-Whitworth University Campus Master Plan - FTMD 2350
+Whitworth University Campus Master Plan - Planned Projects